-Gluten is a protein found in wheat (including spelt), rye, barley and oats.
+Gluten is a protein found in wheat (including spelt, durum and atta), rye, barley and oats.

 This means gluten is found in a wide variety of foods, including flour, bread and baked goods, cereals, pasta, processed foods, takeaway foods, snacks, beer, seasonings, sauces and stock cubes.

 In some people, gluten can cause a variety of unpleasant symptoms after it’s eaten such as abdominal pain, diarrhoea, bloating, excessive wind, tiredness, poor concentration and general aches and pains.

 Although dietary intolerance to wheat or gluten is felt to be quite common, finding the cause of these symptoms is important to make sure there are no serious medical conditions present such as coeliac disease.

 If you have medically diagnosed coeliac disease you must follow a strict gluten-free diet for your whole life.
 This is because your sensitivity to gluten will never disappear.
 Every time you eat gluten, even in very small amounts, it will cause damage to your small bowel.

 Your doctor may advise you to follow a gluten-free diet for other reasons — for example, if you have irritable bowel syndrome or ‘non-coeliac gluten sensitivity’.
 This refers to a range of symptoms attributed to eating gluten, such as dermatitis herpetiformis.
 Their cause and treatment, however, is not well understood.

 It’s a good idea to seek guidance about following a gluten-free diet from a dietitian, especially if you have other medical conditions or dietary requirements.

 - show you how to read food labels